fiskaltrust/faq/qna/DE-special-VAT-cases.md

 ## Question
-How can I set a special case VAT ID to my charge item for the German market?
+How can I set a special case VAT ID (DE: Umsatzsteuer-Identifikationsnummer/USt-IdNr.) to my charge item for the German market?

 ## Question
 How can I use the iPOS interface to address special DSFinV-k VAT (USt-IdNr.)
 IDs greater than 1000?